tushar-97/tushar-97.github.io/_posts/2019-05-26-everything-gsoc.md

 {: style="text-align: justify;"}

 ### <a name="week2-plans"></a>Upcoming Week Plans
 As per my project proposal I will now implement scope based access.
 I will also be testing my code for a few days and will try to update the documentation for all the features I have added/modified.
-An alpha release of Bindaas v4 is on the horizon!
+{: style="text-align: justify;"}

+---
+## Week 3
+June 10<sup>th</sup> - June 16<sup>th</sup>
+I spent the last few days testing out all the features that have been added so far.
+I am happy to share that there were no major bugs and an alpha release is on the horizon!
+{: style="text-align: justify;"}

+As always relevant commits can be tracked on the [add-jwt-token](https://github.com/tushar-97/bindaas/tree/add-jwt-token) branch.
+{: style="text-align: justify;"}

+As a side task, I also configured continuous integration for my repository.
+You can have a look at the [travis-ci](https://github.com/tushar-97/bindaas/tree/travis-ci) branch.
+{: style="text-align: justify;"}

+### <a name="week3-completed-tasks"></a>Completed Tasks
+1. Proper testing of features added/modified
+2. Adding trusted-client-app to main pom.xml for distribution and packaging
+3. Fix web-console UI to show protocol dependent terminology and features

+### <a name="week3-pending-tasks"></a>Pending Tasks
+1. Official documentation and guide to use the new features

+### <a name="week3-design-updates"></a>Design Updates
+No core modules were updated this week.
+Minor changes have been made to the UI.
+From now on you will only see, either JWTs or API KEYs in the administrative section of the web console, depending on your configuration.
+The labels will also change accordingly.
+{: style="text-align: justify;"}

+### <a name="week3-plans"></a>Upcoming Week Plans
+We now move on to the next phase of my project where new features like scope based access and rate limiting will be added.
+In this regard, I will be having a discussion with my mentors, Pradeeban & Ashish, where we will iron out the next steps and design changes to be made to bindaas.
 {: style="text-align: justify;"}
 ---

 Thanks for making it through the entire post.
 If you have any questions/suggestions do leave a comment below.